XanderXAJ/docker-teamspeak/README.md

 ## Managing TeamSpeak's data

-The TeamSpeak server's data is stored in a data-only container called `teamspeak-data`.
+The TeamSpeak server's data is stored in a named volume called `teamspeak`.

 A backup with the current date and time can be created by running: